awsdocs/aws-iot-sitewise-user-guide/doc_source/configure-gateway.md

 ## Configuring the AWS IoT SiteWise connector<a name="setup-connector"></a>

 In this procedure, you configure the AWS IoT SiteWise connector on your Greengrass group\.
 Connectors are prebuilt modules that accelerate the development lifecycle for common edge scenarios\.
-For more information, see [AWS IoT Greengrass connectors](https://docs.aws.amazon.com/greengrass/latest/developerguide/connectors.html) in the *AWS IoT Greengrass Developer Guide*\.
+For more information, see [AWS IoT Greengrass connectors](https://docs.aws.amazon.com/greengrass/latest/developerguide/connectors.html) in the *AWS IoT Greengrass Version 1 Developer Guide*\.

 **To configure the AWS IoT SiteWise connector**